 Sometimes the story of how a film was made is more interesting than the film itself.
 Filmmaking is a long, complicated, and unpredictable process.
 It can include anything from natural disasters to crazy actors.

-Here are some of the best behind-the-scenes movie documentaries about the "making of" process for several iconic movies.
+Here are our picks for the best behind-the-scenes movie documentaries about the "making of" process for iconic movies.

 1996's From Dusk Till Dawn by director Robert Rodriguez was Quentin Tarantino's first (paid) screenplay.
 It marked the beginning of his auteur influence on cinema—that is, his obsession with crime, bloody action sequences, and tense dialogue.